l8on/dome/TUTORIAL.md

 Patterns (algorithmic behaviors for the LEDs on the dome) are kept in individual artists files.
 Other than the need to have globally unique names, artists are free to create any patterns and utility classes they like.
-An instance of your pattern is added to list in dome.pde.
+An instance of your pattern is added to list in `dome.pde`.
 If you want to poke around in them, the data models for the dome are in the `LEDome.pde` and `LEDomeFace.pde` files.

-To write a pattern, first declare a new class which extends the LEDomePattern class and call `super(lx)` in its constructor:
+To write a pattern, first declare a new class which extends the `LEDomePattern` class and call `super(lx)` in its constructor:
 ```java
 class HelloWorldPattern extends LEDomePattern {
 	public HelloWorldPattern(LX lx){